NETWAYS/foreman-training/provisioning/02_configuration.md

 The templates are using ERB (embedded ruby) which allows to use parameters in the files, basic scripting like conditionals and inclusion of snippets.
-Snippets can be everything from scripts to configuration files you want to maintain independently because it is the same configuration for inclusion in different other files or it will bloat up one file to render it unmaintainable.
+Snippets can be everything from scripts to configuration files you want to maintain independently because it is the same configuration for inclusion in other files or because it would bloat up one file and render it unmaintainable.

 Depending on different provisioning mechanisms and methods other kinds of templates are required.

-* PXELinux - Deployed to the TFTP server to ensure the Host boots the correct installer with the correct kernel options for BIOS boot
+* PXELinux - Deployed to the TFTP server to ensure the host boots the correct installer with the correct kernel options for BIOS boot
 * PXEGrub / PXEGrub2 - Used in PXE environments in place of PXELinux for EFI boot
 * iPXE - Used in {g,i}PXE environments in place of PXELinux
 * Provision - The main unattended installation file, e.g. Kickstart or Preseed